Print this topic

 Results

-Results usually take about one to two weeks.
-Your healthcare provider will tell you how you'll get your results and if any follow-up is needed.
+Results usually take about 1 to 2 weeks.
+Your healthcare provider will tell you how you will get your results and if any follow-up is needed.

 See Understanding your cervical screening results for more information about screening results.